NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 netlify dev
 ```

-## Bonus

-### Sorting the `allPokemon` query
+## Bonus: Sorting the `allPokemon` query

-Keen-eyed people who are following along might have noticed our Pokemon don't return in order when we query for `allPokemon`.
+Keen-eyed people who are following along might have noticed our Pokémon don't return in order when we query for `allPokemon`.

 Guess what can be used to rectify that?

-One imaginary internet cookie for you if you guessed an index!
+One imaginary internet cookie for you if you guessed an index! 🍪

 https://twitter.com/NMeuleman/status/1182020349866762240

 Instead of specifying the `terms`, we will create an index (remember, that's a filtered view of data) with `values` of `id` and the `ref`.
 The `id` will be sorted from low to high.
-The `ref` can be used to retrieve the Pokemon with that `id` from the database.
+The `ref` can be used to retrieve the Pokémon with that `id` from the database.

 In the FQL shell, run the following query: